topleft/mongo-crud-tutorial/readme.md

 There is a TON going on in there and if you are new to routes, it is really intimidating.
 I broke it down it down somewhat in the comments, but we can dig deeper.

 After we call `router.get` we define the URL path, in this case `/items`.
-Our app will use this 'location' or 'address' to utilize the `GET` functionallity of the app.
+Our app will use this 'path' to utilize the `GET` functionallity of the app.

 Let me show you what I mean with that 'httpie' we installed earlier.
 In the terminal fire up the database using `sudo mongod`, and also the server using `npm start`.
 Now run: